 The function of these robotic systems is to replace lost function.
 This may be as a result of aging or traumatic injury.
-These devices are designed to improve mobility and motor skills.
-They may be worn as a prosthesis or as an exo-skeletal or orthotic device.
+These devices are designed to improve mobility and motor skills they may be worn as a prosthesis or as an exo-skeletal device.

 In developing rehabilitation systems it is critically important that existing European manufacturers are engaged as market stakeholders and that relevant clinical and clinical delivery partners are engaged in the development process.
-Europe has world leading manufacturers in this area.